-- > Encouraging all new children to visit the school prior to starting with us. - Facilitating a phased transition to acclimatise to their new surroundings. - Discussions between previous or receiving schools and ensuring paperwork is passed on and all needs are understood. - Meetings with parents/ carers to discuss their child's needs. - ➤ The annual review in Y5 for pupils with a statement of educational need or an Education, Health and Care plan begins the process where parents are supported to make decisions regarding secondary school choice.
+- > Encouraging all new children to visit the school prior to starting with us. - Facilitating a phased transition to acclimatise to their new surroundings. - Discussions between previous or receiving schools and ensuring paperwork is passed on and all needs are understood. - Meetings with parents/ carers to discuss their child's needs. - ➤ The annual review in Y5 for pupils with an Education, Health and Care plan begins the process where parents are supported to make decisions regarding secondary school choice.